FlorentGautron/space_anim/README.md

-This web project aims to create an original and visually captivating navigation menu using HTML and JavaScript.
+This web project is an original and visually captivating navigation menu using HTML and JavaScript.
 The menu design is inspired by space, featuring planets that are displayed against a cosmic background.